Ukraine forces kill up to five rebels, Russia starts drill near border

 At another checkpoint set up by the Ukrainian military, a soldier said they were there to instil law and order.

 "Those separatists, they violated the constitution, they are torturing the country, they violated laws, they do not recognise the authority of police, so the army had to move in and we will finish what we have started so help me God," he said.
-Under an accord signed by Russia, Ukraine, the United States and European Union in Geneva last week, illegal armed groups are supposed to disarm and go home, including the rebels occupying about a dozen buildings in the largely Russian-speaking east.
+The Geneva agreement, signed by Russia, the United States, Ukraine and the European Union, was already in trouble as Kiev launched its offensive to regain control of the east.

-However, the rebels have shown no sign of retreating.
-U.S. President Barack Obama blamed Russia for failing to carry out the Geneva deal and said he was ready to impose new sanctions.
+Moscow and the West have put the onus on each other to ensure the accord is implemented on the ground.
+U.S. President Barack Obama said earlier he was poised to impose new sanctions on Russia if it did not act fast to end the armed stand-off.

 Putin said sanctions were "dishonourable" and destroyed the global economy but that so far the damage had not been critical.

+Russia's Defence Minister Sergei Shoigu said Moscow had begun military drills near the border with Ukraine, where it has deployed tens of thousands of troops, in response to "Ukraine's military machine" and NATO exercises in eastern Europe.

+"Apart from that, the air force will conduct flights to train for manoeuvres along the state borders," Shoigu said.
+Two local residents in areas near the Ukrainian border told Reuters they had spotted formations of attack helicopters in the air.

-Moscow also flexed its economic muscles, with the government suggesting foreign firms which pull out of the country may not be able to get back in.
-A source at Gazprom said the Russian exporter had slapped an additional $11.4 billion bill on Kiev.
-Ukraine is negotiating to reverse east-west pipelines so that it can receive gas from Europe if Moscow cuts it off.
+Moscow also flexed its economic muscles in its worst stand-off with the West since the Cold War, with the government suggesting foreign firms which pull out of the country may not be able to get back in.
+A source at Gazprom said the gas exporter had slapped an additional $11.4 billion bill on Kiev.

-Washington accuses Moscow of sending agents to coordinate the unrest in the east, as it did before seizing Crimea last month.
-Russia denies it is behind the uprising and says the separatists are responding spontaneously to hostility from Kiev.
-Russia made similar denials over Crimea until Putin acknowledged last week his troops had indeed acted alongside local militia.
+Washington accuses Moscow of fomenting unrest in the east, where heavily armed separatists have occupied buildings since April 6.
+Russia denies it is responsible for unrest and counters that Europe and the United States are supporting what it considers an illegitimate government in Kiev.

-"At the state level, Russia is supporting terrorism in our country," Ukraine's acting President Oleksander Turchinov said in an address to the nation on Thursday.
-"Armed criminals have taken over buildings, are taking citizens, Ukrainian and foreign journalists, hostage and murdering Ukrainian patriots."
+Obama said the Russian leadership was not abiding by the spirit or the letter of the Geneva agreement so far.
+"We have prepared for the possibility of applying additional sanctions," he told a news conference in Japan.

 U.S. TROOPS ARRIVE IN POLAND

-So far, the United States and EU have taken only mild action against Moscow, imposing visa bans and asset freezes on a few Russians, measures Moscow has scoffed at as meaningless.
-Washington and Brussels both say they are drafting more serious sanctions and will impose them if the Geneva deal collapses.
+So far, the United States and EU have imposed visa bans and asset freezes on a few Russians in protest at Moscow's annexation last month of Crimea from Ukraine.

-Even without serious sanctions, Russia's confrontation with the West has hurt its economy as fearful investors send their money abroad.
-Mutual funds specialising in Russia and Eastern Europe were the 30 worst performers out of 3,489 equity funds for sale in Britain in the three months ending in March.

 In NATO member Poland, the first group of a contingent of around 600 U.S. soldiers arrived on Wednesday, part of an effort by Washington to reassure eastern European allies who are worried by the Russian build-up near Ukraine's borders.

-However, NATO and the United States have made clear they will not use military force to protect Ukraine itself.

-Shoigu, the Russian defence minister, said aircraft would fly increased patrols near the Ukrainian frontier as part of the new exercises.
-Two local residents in the area told Reuters they had seen attack helicopters flying in formation.
+"He was bruised and punctured from head to toe ... it's clear they tortured him," said Aleksander Yaroshenko, a family friend who accompanied Rybak's widow when she identified his body at the morgue.
+"The police have lots of details, they have CCTV footage, they should know who did this," he told Reuters.

+In an address to the nation on Thursday, Turchinov said: "Armed criminals have taken over buildings, are taking citizens, Ukrainian and foreign journalists, hostage and murdering Ukrainian patriots...At the level of the state, Russia is supporting terrorism in our country."

-Kiev said the city hall in another eastern town, Mariupol, which had been seized, was back under central control.
-A separatist crowd later surrounded the building, patrolled by police but otherwise apparently empty.
+The government said the city hall in another eastern town, Mariupol, which had been seized by separatists, was back under central control.
+But a separatist crowd later surrounded the building, patrolled by police but otherwise apparently empty.
+[ID:nL6N0NG4EZ]

 Ukraine, a former Soviet republic, slid into unrest late last year when Moscow-backed President Viktor Yanukovich rejected a pact to build closer ties with Europe.
 Protesters took over central Kiev and he fled in February.
 Days later, Russian troops seized control of Crimea.